IcedToffe/Alin-ang-pipiliin-mo-/README.md

 ## Author

-Built by Dharel Khin Melegrito — 4th year IT student.
+Built by Dharel Khin Melegrito.
+You can call me milo ^_^